 Save 75% with this limited deal on 3 year plansGET DEAL

-PureVPN has over 500 server locations spread across 121 countries, making it one of the larger VPNs out there today.
+PureVPN has over 2,000 server locations spread across more than 140 countries, making it one of the larger VPNs out there today.
 Pakistan is included in the list, which mean it’s possible for residents of the country to access local content like PTV Sports while traveling abroad.

 PureVPN uses 128-bit encryption to secure your connection and includes an internet kill switch – meaning it’ll halt all web activity if the connection drops unexpectedly.
 The company is headquartered in Hong Kong – which means it’s not subject to unwieldy data retention laws.

 Our review of PureVPN displayed robust speed in North America and Europe, with slight dips in traffic when connected to a server in the Middle East.
 There are apps for both iOS and Android as well as desktop support for Windows and MacOS.